cincospenguinos/HomeLibraryManager/README.md

 ## How do I deploy it?

-1. Clone this repo into the repository of your choosing
+1. Clone this repo into the directory of your choosing
 2. Rake within the repository
 3. Modify any generated files as requested (library_config.yml should be one of them)
-4. Deploy according to your desires.
+4. Deploy according to your web server's configuration.

 I don't really want to tell you how you should be deploying this service as it was intended to be taken and modified according to the needs/desires of those who use it.
 Regardless, following the above instructions will